 So what do I look for in a PM?
 Most importantly, raw intellectual horsepower.
 I’ll take a wickedly smart, inexperienced PM over one of average intellect and years of experience any day.
 Product management is fundamentally about thinking on your feet, staying one step ahead of your competitors, and being able to project yourself into the minds of your colleagues and your customers.
 I usually ask an interview candidate a series of analytical questions to gauge intelligence and problem-solving ability.
 Generally I’ll ask questions until I’m sure the candidate is smarter than me.
 For some reason, lots of people I know are reluctant to do that.
 They argue that it’s insulting to the candidate.
 I think the right candidate will relish the challenge.
 In fact, that’s the first test — how do they react when I say “I’d like to pose some theoretical problems, is that okay?”
 The best of the bunch are usually bouncing out of their chairs with excitement.
 The super smart sometimes counter with questions of their own.

-Update: please don’t ask “brainteaser” or logic puzzle questions.
+Update in 2021: please don’t ask “brainteaser” or logic puzzle questions.
 My perspective on analytical interviews, like much of the industry’s, has evolved since I originally wrote this piece.
 At best, these questions are worthless.
 At worst, they’re discriminatory.
 Most strong product companies have moved toward structured interviews that emphasize work samples and situational problems that don’t have a “right answer.”
 Please see my retrospective for more on this.

 2. Strong technical background